 Stubby returned home to a hero’s welcome — he visited the White House, met Gen. John J. Pershing, and was honored in a parade.
 When he died in 1926, he was stuffed, and today he stands, along with the medals he won for bravery, at the Smithsonian.
 He’s also a movie star: “Sgt.
 Stubby: An American Hero,” a computer-animated film, was released in April 2018.

 There’s a second memorial to Stubby.
 “Stubby Salutes,” a bronze sculpture by artist Susan Bahary, is a new addition to the AKC Museum of the Dog collection in New York City.
-The statue will be unveiled Thursday, May 23 at the museum.
+The statue was unveiled in 2019.

 Hollywood Forever Cemetery: Toto Memorial